Skip to Content (Press Enter) Skip to Footer (Press Enter)

 On the flip side, as Cake explains, if you do not want the person who is your next of kin making decisions on your behalf, you should make sure to create a will, power of attorney and advance care directive naming another person to take on those tasks.

 If you're serving as the next of kin for a deceased spouse, you may also find yourself facing tax complications.
 For healthful tips on navigating this difficult time, take a look at our article Filing Taxes as a Widow/Widower: A Comprehensive Guide.
+As NOK, you may also be executor of estate for your loved one.
+To learn more about what that entails, take a look at our article What's it Take to Be a Rockstar Executor?

 Share: